BlockchainInes/luxury-asset-escrow-contract/README.md

 - **Network:** Ethereum Sepolia Testnet
 - **Wallet:** MetaMask

-🔗 Blockchain Proof (Live Demo)
-The complete lifecycle of this smart contract is recorded immutably on the Ethereum Sepolia Testnet.
-You can verify the technical execution and state transitions through the following Etherscan links:

-Smart Contract Address: 0x47FcC1aE8De00ab6500dfBD299C355b8B0c84cd1

-The main dashboard showing the contract's code, balance, and full transaction history.

-Contract Deployment: View Transaction

-The successful initialization of the LuxuryAssetPayment contract on the blockchain.

-Secure Deposit (Escrow Initiation): View Deposit for "Yacht_01"

-Verification of the asset registration and the secure locking of the payment process within the contract.

-Successful Release (Final Payout): View Final Payment

-The final milestone: proof of the successful fund release from the escrow to the seller after delivery confirmation.

 ## 🔗 Blockchain Proof (Live Demo)
 The contract and its lifecycle can be verified on Etherscan: